Get started

 Serve content and local servers from your Tailscale node to the internet.

-To limit access of the local service to your tailnet, use the serve command.
+To limit local service access to your tailnet, use the serve command.

 tailscale funnel <target>